In this article

 Can I enroll in health insurance if I’m pregnant?

 Pre-existing conditions, including pregnancy, are no longer an obstacle when it comes to enrolling in private health coverage.
 But regardless of medical history, the opportunity to enroll is limited to an annual open enrollment period and special enrollment periods that are generally linked to specific qualifying life events.
-This is true for both employer-sponsored coverage and self-purchased individual/family coverage obtained through the Marketplace or outside the Marketplace, although the specific dates and rules do vary depending on the type of coverage.
+This is true for both employer-sponsored coverage and self-purchased individual/family coverage obtained through the Marketplace or outside the Marketplace, although the specific dates and rules vary depending on the type of coverage.

-Outside of open enrollment, you can’t sign up for coverage unless you experience a qualifying life event.
-In most states, pregnancy does not count as a qualifying event, but five states and Washington, DC do allow a special enrollment period triggered by pregnancy.
+Outside of open enrollment, you can't sign up for coverage unless you experience a qualifying life event.
+In most states, pregnancy does not count as a qualifying event, but several states and Washington, DC do allow a special enrollment period triggered by pregnancy.

 Although enrollment in private plans is limited to open enrollment and special enrollment periods, Medicaid enrollment is available year-round.
 Medicaid eligibility is income-based, but the income limits are much higher for a person who is pregnant, meaning you might qualify while pregnant even if you haven’t been eligible for Medicaid in the past.

-And a pregnant woman seeking a Medicaid eligibility determination is actually counted as two people – one plus the number of children expected to deliver.
-(Marketplace subsidy eligibility determination counts only the expectant mother until the child is born.)
+And a pregnant woman seeking a Medicaid eligibility determination is actually counted as two people – one plus the number of children expected to be delivered.9 (Marketplace subsidy eligibility determination counts only the expectant mother until the child is born.)
 That will push the family lower on the percentage-of-poverty-level scale once the woman is pregnant, and being lower on that scale makes a person more likely to be eligible for Medicaid.

 More than four out of ten births are covered by Medicaid, and this coverage has no out-of-pocket costs for pregnancy-related services.
 So if you're pregnant and uninsured, you'll definitely want to reach out to your state's Medicaid office (select your state on this map for contact info) to see if you can qualify for coverage.